 Program."
 The White Paper is designed to provide foundry industry employers and

 employees with information that can help control the potential hazards of heat

 stress.
-(2008, December)
+(2008, December).

-- 3 MB].
+Control of Silica Exposure in Foundries (PDF*).
 Through the OSHA and American Foundry Society (AFS) Alliance, AFS

 developed "Control of Silica Exposure in Foundries."
 The document is designed

 to provide foundry industry employers and employees with information that can

 help control the potential hazards of respirable crystalline silica.
 (2008,

 AFS eConnections, August 15, 2006.
 This edition of AFS's weekly e-newsletter